 vitrification The act of changing pure opaque quartz into clear non-porous quartz through a fusion process.

 watt One joule per second. watt density Refer to irradiance.

-waveguide Directs microwaves toward the bulb in microwave UV systems.
+watt densityRefer to irradiance.waveguideDirects microwaves toward the bulb in microwave UV systems.

-The measured cycle length of a wave in the direction of propagation.
+wavelength The measured cycle length of a wave in the direction of propagation.